 Ultimately, it depends on a company’s maturity and attitude to managing compliance and risk.
 Whatever the scenario using a dedicated tool is typically the best approach.
 Previously enterprise focused tools are making their way into the hands of small and medium business.
 Meaning business can take advantage of enterprise grade tools earlier in their growth.

-It’s important to find the balance between a cost-effective solution that adds value and minimizes risks without hindering your productivity or compliance program.
+It’s important to find the balance between a cost-effective compliance management solution that adds value and minimizes risks without hindering your productivity or compliance program.